What is marketstack?

 The most important factor you need to take into account when choosing a subscription plan is the number of allowed monthly API requests.
 If you will stay below 1,000 monthly requests and only need end-of-day data, you can go for the Free Plan.
 If your volume exceeds 1,000 requests and/or you require more accurate, intraday data with regular updates, you will need to choose at least the Basic Plan.
 Other decisive factors include HTTPS encryption, technical support, and more.

 Which payment methods are supported?

-Payments can be made via credit card (Visa, MasterCard, Discover, Diner's Club, American Express) or PayPal.
+Payments can be made via credit card (Visa, MasterCard, Discover, Diner's Club, American Express).
 Enterprise and high-volume customers may request annual bank transfer payments to be enabled.
 You can change your payment method at any given time in the "Payment" section of your account dashboard.

 Can I also pay yearly?

 Yes.
 If you choose annual billing, the total price of your subscription plan will be 20% lower than the total amount you would pay with a monthly payment frequency.

 In order to change your billing frequency from monthly to yearly or from yearly to monthly, you will be required to downgrade your account back to the Free Plan.

 Step 1: Navigate to the Subscription page, click "Downgrade" in the Free Plan section and confirm your downgrade.
 Downgrades are not effective immediately, your premium subscription will remain active until the end of the current billing period.

 Step 2: Once your billing period ends and your account downgrade has become effective, navigate back to the Subscription page and click "Upgrade" in your preferred subscription plan's section.
 You will now be aked to choose a new billing frequency.